Spray bottle in front of a wool comb with mohair on it.

 The “mohair milk” lubricates the fibers just enough to cut the frizz and static so combing is quicker and easier.
 The ingredients are gentle and don’t build up or negatively impact your final product.
 It’s been a game-changer for me, give it a try or tweak the recipe to your liking!

-Materials Needed for Making “Mohair Milk” for Combing Locks with Wool Combs
+Materials Needed for Making Combing Milk

-I make my mohair milk in 2-ounce amber glass bottles because I use essential oils in my recipe.
+I make my combing milk in 2-ounce amber glass bottles because I use essential oils in my recipe.
 They are just the right size.
 A small funnel helps you fill your bottle without making a mess.
 I use a kitchen scale to weigh my ingredients in grams and a pipette for measuring drops of essential oil.

-Ingredients for Making “Mohair Milk” for Combing Locks with Wool Combs
+Ingredients for Making Combing Milk

-My mohair milk recipe is one third distilled water, one third isopropyl alcohol, and one third olive oil.
+My combing milk recipe is one third distilled water, one third isopropyl alcohol, and one third olive oil.
 This combination provides lubrication that dries quickly and doesn’t build up on the fibers.
 I added lavender essential oil to act as a natural preservative in the spray and provide some scent.

-Directions for Making “Mohair Milk” for Combing Locks with Wool Combs
+Directions for Making Combing Milk

 1. Remove the top from your spray bottle and place the small funnel on the opening